NHSDigital/integration-adaptor-lab-results/release/tests/README.md

 Run the script with required parameters.

+WARNING: using the -k flag makes the transfer insecure and poses a security risk if left active.
+After setting the CURL_FLAGS variable above, always remove it using `unset CURL_FLAGS` when you're done with the specific task.
+Alternatively, you can close the terminal and open a new session.

 ### Example
 This example bash script will send the test message file located at `/integration-adaptor-lab-results/src/intTest/resources/edifact/pathology_3.edifact.dat` to the MESH mailbox `lab_results_ack_mailbox` found in `localhost:8161`.